satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 First go to LED hardware and make the settings under LED controller.

-# ESP32 controller with “WLED” firmware:
+# ESP32 controller with 'WLED' firmware:

 To use the WLED LED controller in HyperHDR/Hyperion.NG, a functioning installed WLED on compatible hardware is required.
 See WLED project:https://kno.wled.ge/
 The WLED Web Installer Service at https://install.wled.me/ can be used to flash a compatible ESP32/8266 board.